What is cholera vaccine?

 This vaccine works by exposing you to a small dose of live cholera bacteria, which causes the body to develop immunity to the disease.
 This vaccine will not treat an active infection that has already developed in the body.

-Cholera vaccine is for use in adults ages 18 through 64 years old.
+Cholera vaccine is for use in people ages 2 through 64 years old.

 Like any vaccine, the cholera vaccine may not provide protection from disease in every person.